stadt-bielefeld/bielefeldGEOCLIENT/dev/README.md

       pip3 install --no-index -e ../munimap_digitize/
       pip3 install --no-index -e ../munimap_transport/
       ```
+  - As long as the custom print layouts are still using the mapfish cli, we need to copy the icons to the mapfish config dir:
+      ```
+       cp -r ../munimap/static/img/icons/* configs/mapfish/icons/
+      ```
   - Install language support
     - `python3.9 -c "import hyphen.dictools; hyphen.dictools.install('de')"`
   - Install locales.
 Run the command and then use the arrow key to search for "de_DE.UTF-8 UTF-8" and "de_DE ISO 8859-1" and select with the space bar.
 Tab to OK and confirm with Enter.
 Select "de_DE.UTF-8" as standard.